ryanrolds/presentations/slides/cicd.md

 # 🕔Is CI/CD worth it?

 * ➖ More tools and maintenance 🧰
-* ➖ Requires DevOps skillset
+* ➖ Requires DevOps skillset 👩‍💻
 * ➕ Smaller changes, fewer bugs, faster feedback 🏎️
 * ➕ Developer cadence 🏃
 * ➕ Everyone can ship code 🚢

-* ➕ Leads can take a vacation 🏖️
+???
+CI requires additional tools and the skillset to maintain them.
+CI/CD allows teams to ship more than once a day.
+The changes are smaller and easier to rollback.
+Developers can shift code as fast as they can build confidence.
+No longer is there one person with specifcal access to deploy.

 ---
 class: middle, no-dots